 Fair Access Protocol

-This protocol was reviewed in the Summer term 2021/22.
+This protocol was last consulted on with schools in the Summer term 2023/24.

 1. Introduction

 There is a statutory requirement for all Local Authorities to have in place a Fair Access Protocol (FAP) which is agreed by the majority of schools in the authority, and all schools* must participate.
-The protocol is a mechanism developed by the Local Authority, in partnership with all schools, to contribute towards keeping the city's children safe.
+Leeds FAP follows the provisions within the School Admissions Code and DfE FAP guidance

-The purpose of the protocol is to describe how the city's vulnerable children who are having difficulty in securing a school place in-year, are allocated a school place as quickly as possible, minimising the time the child is out of school.
+2. Ensure that vulnerable children, and those who are having difficulty securing a school place in-year, are allocated a place as quickly as possible.

-The Fair Access Protocol must not be used in place of the usual in-year admissions process.
-Parents can make an in-year application at any time and is entitled to have that preference met wherever possible, as well as the opportunity to appeal a decision when a place is not offered.
+FAP does not replace the usual in-year admissions process.
+Parents can make an in-year application at any time and are entitled to have that preference met wherever possible, as well as the opportunity to appeal a decision when a place is not offered and be added to any waiting lists.

 2. Principles